A Complete Parents’ Guide for Internet Safety

 There is no delete key on the Internet.
 Anything and everything your child posts will stay there forever.
 Kids are unaware of the social boundaries and, as such, may end up posting inaccurate content or private information, which can initiate troubles later on.
 Some might fall victim to blackmailing and go into an awful depression.
 Sometimes, cybercriminals may exploit their good nature because of an honest mistake they did online.

-Part 3: Signs that indicate your kid maybe is in cyber trouble
+Signs that indicate your kid maybe is in cyber trouble

-- Number of new contacts
+- Increase of new contacts on the social platform

 - Deleting accounts